DIGESTIVE SYSTEM AND FUNCTIONS At the end of this article, students should be able to:

 Biting and chewing mechanism, e.g. grasshopper or cockroach:

-the grasshopper or cockroach has mouth parts adapted for biting and chewing.
-These insects has four different mouth parts which are modified and adapted for biting or chewing food.
+the grasshopper or cockroach has mouthparts adapted for biting and chewing.
+These insects have four different mouth parts which are modified and adapted for biting or chewing food.
 These mouth parts are:

 ii.
-Mandibles: it possesses a pair of mandibles which are heavy, toothed and jaw-like structure used for cutting and chewing food materials.
+Mandibles: it possesses a pair of mandibles which are heavy, toothed and jaw-like structures used for cutting and chewing food materials.

 iii.
 Maxillae: the grasshopper also has a pair of maxillae which is also a biting blade.
 This breaks down the food which the mandible has chewed into smaller particles.